Continuum limit of the Green function in scaled affine $\varphi^4_4$ quantum Euclidean covariant relativistic field theory: Numerical results

 In Figure \ref{fig:greenc} we show $D_c(z)$ at increasing values of $N=1/a$.
 From the plot of the simulation data we see that $\lim_{a\to 0}D(1/2)=0$.
 The width of the spike of $D_c(z)$ at $z=0$ seems to be related to the value of the renormalized mass $m_R$.

 Alternatively we could have adjusted, at each change of $N$, the value of the bare mass $m$ so to have a fixed value for the renormalized mass $m_R$.
 This would have resulted in a convergence towards a unique two-point-connected-function in the continuum limit $N\to\infty$.
 We did not choose did strategy because it is numerically problematic to tune the bare mass so to have at each $N$ the same value for the renormalized mass.
 This was what we did in some of our previous papers \cite{Fantoni21c,Fantoni21e,Fantoni22a,Fantoni22b,Fantoni22c,Fantoni22d,Fantoni23b, Fantoni23c,Fantoni23h}.
+As explained in those works keeping the renormalized mass constant is extremely cumbersome due to the unavoidable sistematic numerical error that one faces.
+It would have been then extremely difficult to obtain a reasonable comparison between the two point function at different $N$.